-- / All significant wetlands evaluated and identified by the Ministry of Natural Resources and Forestry; - All other significant wetlands that were designated as such in the previous Official Plan or which have been identified but not evaluated by the Ministry of Natural Resources and Forestry and endorsed by Council: - / Significant wildlife habitats, including habitats of endangered and threatened species; and, - Any other area that has been determined to be environmentally significant as a result of a planning process.
+- / All significant wetlands as found within the Land Information Ontario database; - All other wetlands that were designated n or which have been identified but not evaluated according to the Ontario Wetland Evaluation System (OWES); - Significant wildlife habitats, including habitats of endangered and threatened species; - / Areas of Natural and Scientific Interest; - / Fish Habitat; and, - Any other area that has been determined to be environmentally significant as a result of a planning process.

-- 1. Permitted uses on lands designated Environmental Protection shall be limited to conservation and passive recreational uses that do not require development or site alteration.
+- Permitted uses on lands designated Environmental Protection shall be limited to conservation and passive recreational uses that do not require development or site alteration.
 For the purposes of this policy, works and infrastructure that by their nature must be located within the floodway, such as flood and erosion control works are permitted.
-For the purposes of this section, a golf course or similar land use is not a passive recreational use. - Despite Policy 1 above, development and site alteration shall not may be permitted in the Environmental Protection designation, unless where it has been demonstrated that there will be no negative impacts on the natural features or their ecological functions as well as there are no risks to the health and safety of residents. - 3.
-Development and site alteration shall not be permitted in habitat of endangered species and threatened species, except in accordance with provincial and federal requirements. - 4.
-Proposals for development and site alteration shall be accompanied by a supporting Environmental Impact Study or other environmental study which demonstrates that the proposed development will not cause negative impacts on the natural features or their ecological functions. - 5.
+For the purposes of this section, a golf course or similar land use is not a passive recreational use. - 2.
+Despite Policy 1 above, development and site alteration may be permitted in the Environmental Protection designation, where it has been demonstrated that there will be no negative impacts on the natural features or their ecological functions as well as there are no risks to the health and safety of residents. - 3.
+Development and site alteration shall not be permitted in habitat of endangered species and threatened species, except in accordance with provincial and federal requirements.

+- 4. Proposals for development and site alteration shall be accompanied by a supporting Environmental Impact Study or other environmental study which demonstrates that the proposed development will not cause negative impacts on the natural features or their ecological functions. - 5.
 Nothing in this Section is intended to limit the ability of existing agricultural uses to continue on lands that are designated Environmental Protection.
 Similarly, existing forestry and existing woodlot management activities are not intended to be prohibited, but are encouraged to comply with good forest management practices as recommended or endorsed by the Ministry of Natural Resources and Forestry and the Ontario Forestry Association.